ceph/ceph/doc/cephadm/services/rgw.rst

 deploy and manage a combination of haproxy and keepalived to provide load balancing on a floating virtual IP.

-If SSL is used, then SSL must be configured and terminated by the ingress service and not RGW itself.
+If the RGW service is configured with SSL enabled, then the ingress service will use the `ssl` and `verify none` options in the backend configuration.
+Trust verification is disabled because the backends are accessed by IP address instead of FQDN.

 .. image:: ../../images/HAProxy_for_RGW.svg